guibranco/projects-monitor/README.md

 ---

-A dashboard to visualize and monitor my GitHub projects, my personal projects and infrastructure all in one place.
+A dashboard to visualize and monitor my GitHub projects, personal projects, and infrastructure all in one place.

 > [!Warning]
 >
-> Currently a single page, but a UI kit is coming in place to give more life to this page! [#12](https://github.com/guibranco/projects-monitor/issues/12)
+> Currently, it is a single page, but a UI kit is coming in place to give more life to this page! [#12](https://github.com/guibranco/projects-monitor/issues/12)

 ![dashboard](projects-monitor-dashboard.png)